llm-edge/hal-9100/examples/README.md

 ## Troubleshooting

-If you run into any issues, here's what you can do:
-- Restart the infrastructure: `make reboot`
-- Restart the API server: `make all`

-If you still run into issues, please contact @louis030195 on [Discord](https://discord.gg/XMetBW3zCG).
+If you run into issues, please contact @louis030195 on [Discord](https://discord.gg/XMetBW3zCG).
 Or book a call [here](https://cal.com/louis030195/unleash-llms).